 “But what about nuclear winter?” you ask.
 After all, the threat of a nuclear winter was not proposed until 1983, four years after the OTA study.

 Robock et al. (2007) undertook a study of the perils of a nuclear winter resulting from a full-scale war.
-Such a war would kick up enough dust into the atmosphere to block out 20% of the sunlight for several months, setting global temperatures plunging by 10 degrees Celsius—down to ice age levels.
+Such a war would kick up enough dust into the atmosphere to block out 20% of the sunlight for several months, sending global temperatures plunging by 10 degrees Celsius—down to ice age levels.
 This could easily result in a drop of 20 degrees Celsius (36 degrees Fahrenheit) in the United States.

 But still, an ice age does not equal a complete wasteland.
 Humans survived the last ice age in North America with stone axes and bows and arrows, and we would survive a nuclear winter, too, at least a few of us.
 And parts of the southern United States would probably still qualify as hospitable.
 Thus, nuclear winter does not count as turning the country into “a complete wasteland” for the purposes of this question.